Biden celebrates 'Inflation Reduction Act' as food, rent prices climb | Politics

 Biden celebrates 'Inflation Reduction Act' as food, rent prices climb

-Democratic leaders used the event to take aim at Republicans, who didn't support the bill.
+POLITICAL ISSUE Democratic leaders used the event to take aim at Republicans, who did not support the bill.
 They sought to paint Republicans as obstructionists who have no interest in solving problems.
-Republicans suggest the legislation will lead to higher energy prices and aggressive audits from the Internal Revenue Service.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)